Linaro/Connect/_pages/about.md

 ---
 title: About
-description: If you work on open source software for Arm platforms, Linaro Connect is the place to be to understand the latest developments and work directly with the most active engineers and maintainers in the ecosystem.
+description: "Linaro Connect is a developer focused engineering event hosted by Linaro that brings together developers and maintainers of both hardware and software to collaborate and discuss common problems. "
 permalink: /about/
 published: true
 css-package: about